 The fields in the Authentication frame vary depending on the authentication algorithm and transaction sequence number, as indicated in Table 8-44.
 All fields present in FILS Authentication frames need to be so specified to be present in Table 8-43, by including them in the reference to Table 8-44, as was done for the RSNE (only).

-Note there is wording like “The Element field is used with SAE authentication” in 8.4.1.40 Element field (ditto Finite Cyclic Group and possibly others) which needs to be extended to cover FILS authentication; also need to check the FTE and MDE stuff too just in case they’ve been written to be FT-specific.

 Proposed changes:

-Add the following changes for Table 8-43:
+Editor: indicate changes in Table 8-43 as follows, ensuring the new reference is a real cross-reference, not just text: